 No need for tartlet tins or fancy equipment; the tartlet crust are simply made in a muffin tin like with these Tartlet Shells.

 These tartlets can also easily be customised to create an even more fun treat.
-Garnish them with some fruits like berries or citrus, add a little bit of sea salt or coffee to the filling, or even add of a caramel layer or praline!
+Garnish them with some fruits like berries or citrus (check out these Chocolate Orange Tartlets or Raspberry Chocolate Tartlets!), add a little bit of sea salt or coffee to the filling, or even add of a caramel layer like my Mini Chocolate Caramel Tarts!

 The first element of these Chocolate Ganache Tartlets is the chocolate shortcrust pastry.
 I love to make pastry in the food processor like here, but if you prefer (or have to) make it by hands, you can find the full tutorial in my chocolate pie crust recipe.